 Sherry and Ted Guzzi of the Sierra Wildlife Coalition install a flow control device on Taylor Creek in South Lake Tahoe.
+NOTE: We are sad to report that since the writing of this guidebook, Ted Guzzi has passed away.
+His passion and dedication to beavers will be dearly missed.
 (Photo: Sheri Harstein)